hpi-dhc/devicely/inst/paper.md

 easily go through data acquired from different wearables and to be able to share them while protecting user privacy.
 In order to solve this problem and empower scientists working with biosignals, we developed the **devicely** package.
-It processes the data into a science-friendly format and contains tools for data de-identification.
+It processes the data into a tabular format and contains tools for data de-identification.
 It allows scientists to focus on what they want: the analysis of biosignals guided by privacy principles.